llpeterson/internetworking/routing.md

 Another problem was that the range of link values was much too large.
 For example, a heavily loaded 9.6-kbps link could look 127 times more costly than a lightly loaded 56-kbps link.
-(Keep in mind, we're talking about the ARPANET cira 1975.)
+(Keep in mind, we're talking about the ARPANET circa 1975.)
 This means that the routing algorithm would choose a path with 126 hops of lightly loaded 56-kbps links in preference to a 1-hop 9.6-kbps path.
 While shedding some traffic from an overloaded line is a good idea, making it look so